-There are several damages you can receive compensation for after your child gets diagnosed with Erb’s palsy.
-Here are just a few of the most common.
+You can receive compensation for several damages after your child gets diagnosed.
+These are some of the most common.

 Medical costs in Georgia aren’t cheap.
-Depending on the severity, Erb’s palsy can cost you thousands of dollars a month in medical bills and sometimes even more.
+Depending on the severity, treatment can cost you thousands of dollars monthly in medical bills and sometimes even more.
 These bills include:

 - Physical and psychological therapy